Airbase Review and Alternatives

 The aim of expense management is efficiency.
 And it’s a no-brainer that you can’t optimize what you can’t see.

-Airbase offers powerful real-time reporting that gives your finance team a current overview of your company-wide expenses.
+Airbase offers powerful real-time reporting that gives your finance team spend visibility into company-wide expenses.
 This is possible thanks to a reporting suite complete with real-time analytics, custom reports, and budget-to-actual tracking.

 With Airbase, reports are delivered up-to-the-minute to ensure finance teams can keep a finger on the company’s pulse and track expenses as they happen.
 Custom reports with granular filtering empower controllers to filter expenses down to payment type, method, vendor, owner, amount, and transaction status.
 These reports can be exported (CSV or Excel) for further financial planning and analysis.